 A key aspect of the Leg 208 drilling strategy was the depth-transect approach, the basic objective of which is to constrain time-dependent changes in sediment properties as a function of depth.
 In principle, this strategy provides a number of advantages for paleoceanographic studies including the ability to (1) reconstruct changes in sediment production rates, (2) contour changes in the CCD and lysocline depths, (3) establish deepwater circulation patterns, and (4) splice stratigraphic gaps in high-resolution time series.
-For the Leg 208 transect, the benefits of these advantages were clearly evident, particularly for establishing the long-term sediment accumulation history of the ridge.
-Using the lithostratigraphic and biomagnetostratigraphic data, 1-m.y.-averaged sediment accumulation curves for each site were constructed (Figs. F42, F43, F44), distinguishing noncarbonate from carbonate accumulation.
+For the Leg 208 transect, the benefits of each of these advantages were clearly evident, particularly for establishing the long-term sediment accumulation history of the ridge.
+With the lithostratigraphic and biomagnetostratigraphic data, we were able to construct relatively coarse-scale sediment accumulation.
 The accumulation curves were then combined with the subsidence curves to contour the depth-dependent changes in accumulation rates as a function of time (Fig. F45).
-The curves are based on a simple thermal subsidence model that derives ~1.8-2.0 km of subsidence over the last 65 m.y.
-Although the absolute age datings are preliminary, the relative correlations are precise as a result of the application of cyclostratigraphic tie points to the Leg 208 sites.
+The curves are based on a simple thermal subsidence model which derives ~1.8-2.0 km of subsidence over the last 65 m.y.
+Although the absolute ages are coarse, the relative correlations are precise as a result of the application of cycle stratigraphic tie points to the Leg 208 sites, a first for a group of sites arrayed in a depth transect.
+Using the MS records, a total of 286 common points of correlation were identified over the Cenozoic and Maastrichtian.
+These points serve as the primary tie points for site-to-site correlation.

-In general, carbonate accumulation rates were highest in the Maastrichtian, Paleocene, early Eocene, and Pleistocene and lowest in the middle and late Eocene and early-middle Miocene (Fig. F45).
-These time-dependant changes are much more pronounced at the deeper sites, indicating that changes in the level of the CCD and lysocline contributed to the observed patterns.
-The large-magnitude CCD events have been previously recognized and closely correspond in time to similar changes observed in other basins (Peterson and Backman, 1990; Lyle, Wilson, Janecek, et al., 2002).
+In general, carbonate accumulation rates are highest in the Maastrichtian, Paleocene and early Eocene, and Pleistocene, and lowest in the middle and late Eocene and early-middle Miocene (Fig. F45).
+These time-dependant changes become much more pronounced with depth, indicating that changes in the level of the CCD and lysocline contributed to the observed patterns.
+The large magnitude CCD events have been previously recognized and closely correspond in time to similar changes observed in other basins (Peterson and Backman, 1990; Lyle, Wilson, Janecek, et al., 2002).